 Schmidt points out that expanding production is a bigger and bigger issue across the U.S. In the Burnett’s case, they want to produce more milk, but can’t really buy more land at their location and they’re restricted in their access to water.

-“Their intention is to get to 48 modules in the next two years, and eventually double that in the future,” he says, adding that the first 48 will allow the family to increase their milking herd from 6,000 to 8,000 to 8,500 head with the same amount of land and the same square footage in the building.
+“Their intention is to get to 48 machines in the next two years, and eventually double that in the future,” he says, adding that the first 48 machines will allow the family to increase their milking herd from 6,000 to 8,000 to 8,500 heads with the same amount of land and the same square footage in the building.

 The pilot project at Burnett’s is under way, with shovels in the ground and a plan to install the system and start producing feed in the fourth quarter of 2021.

 Provide us with your email address in exchange to access the HydroGreen brochure for FREE!